A new year brings New Year’s resolutions which, for many of our readers, will focus on how to save money for travel.

 - You can’t save without knowing what you spend.
 A couple of years ago I tracked and categorized every expense I had for a few months and discovered that every month, for some reason or another, I had about $800 in surprise expenses.
 Yikes.
 No wonder I couldn’t save – I was being blindsided all the time.
 To save money for travel, start by tracking every cent you spend.
 Categorize those expenses and include a category for the unpredictable.

 - Set your financial travel goal.
 Research the trip you want to take.
 Get a sense of what it will cost, then round up the number.
-There are two reasons for doing this.
+There are two reasons for rounding up.
 One is so that you have a nice simple figure in mind as your goal.
 The second is so that you have some space in your travel budget for it to stretch as it will almost inevitably do.
-The bigger the number the bigger the round-up. $8,750 doesn’t become $9,000, but rather $10,000.
+The bigger the actual cost of your trip the bigger the round-up.
+For example, $8,750 doesn’t become $9,000, but rather $10,000.
 This is because there are more ways to balloon the cost of a big-ticket trip than a small-ticket one.
 Read: How to Plan Your Solo Travel Budget – On Any Budget

-- Create a budget.
-No one likes a budget.
-This is usually because the budget isn’t based on the right information, making it unachievable, or it isn’t made with wonderful goals in mind such as travel.
-Since you have tracked your expenses you can now set a realistic budget.
+- Set your home budget.
+Since you have tracked your expenses you have the right information with which to set a budget.
+And because you have a wonderful goal in mind you’re motivated.
+Now you can now set a realistic budget.
 In doing so, allocate all your income in some way or another, whether it’s to an expense or savings.
 Then calculate and project how your savings will add up month over month.
 There are many free budget templates on the internet.
 Here’s a Google Spreadsheet Budget template.
 Find one that suits you.